zaitrarrio/vibesdk/README.md

 ### 🏗️ Sandbox Instance Configuration (Optional)

-Orange Build uses Cloudflare Containers to run generated applications in isolated environments.
+VibeSDK uses Cloudflare Containers to run generated applications in isolated environments.
 You can configure the container performance tier based on your needs and Cloudflare plan.

 #### Available Instance Types